volosovich/myVideoApp-Angular-frontend/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## Further help

+To get more help or fix bugs, please create issue or send me email to [andreyvolosovich@gmail.com](mailto:andreyvolosovich@gmail.com)

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).